Lorg0n/dpgnodes-lib/README.md

 # dpgnodes

-A library that allows you to make a code editor on the basis of Node Editor.
-It is possible to add custom nodes, with their own code, which they will execute.
+My library is an extension of the dearpygui core library.
+It allows you to create a code editor based on the Node Editor.
+You can add custom nodes with their own code that they will execute.
 ![preview.png](img/preview.gif)

 ## Installing